jiinus/photostrip/README.md

 # Photostrip

-Photostrip is a lightweight JQuery-plugin to adjust arbitrary number of blocks on an evenly justified rows.
+Photostrip is a lightweight JQuery-plugin to layout differently sized elements to evenly justified rows.

 ## Example